Kim Sun-ja (serial killer): Arrest and execution

 Kim Seon-ja was arrested on September 2 by the Yongsan District police on charges of poisoning relatives and creditors.
 The police had carried out autopsies on four people who died under suspicious circumstances, finding citric acid in three of the bodies.

 Kim vehemently denied the accusations, but nevertheless, police searched her home in order to find evidence, while Kim's body was searched by a policewoman.
 Authorities found jewelry and cash stolen from the deceased.
 In addition, the day after she had murdered Son Si-won, Kim deposited a check in an account at the Sadang-dong branch of the CHB Bank.
 Judging from these circumstances, she was identified as the culprit.

 Kim was living in an old Japanese house at the time of the crime.
 A police officer, while searching through her home, found a small hole in a newspaper while looking at the toilet in the restroom.
 The policeman unpacked the newspaper and found a clump of cyanide, which Kim had used for the crimes.
 According to the investigators, she had bought it from a nephew working at a chemical company, under the pretense of catching pheasants.

 Kim strongly denied the accusations during the trial, but was sentenced to death by the Supreme Court in 1989.
 On December 30, 1997, she was executed at the Daejeon Prison.
 On the day of her execution, 22 other violent criminals were also executed in prisons around the country, the last executions conducted in South Korea.

 In popular culture

 On September 23, 2003, the 34th episode of the MBC-broadcast program "True Story - Theater, Crime and Punishment", titled "A Woman Called Death - Serial Poison Murders", covered Kim Sun-ja's crimes and trial.
 Here, she and other parties were renamed, with Kim being given the name Lee Jae-sook.
 Cyanide, the poison used in her crimes, was also renamed to X2.

-Kim Sun-ja's serial poisonings were also reenacted in episode 251 of the program 'Sponge' (broadcast on KBS2 on September 20, 2008) and episode 2 of 'That Day' (broadcast on Channel A on December 14, 2014).